Maintaining Your F1 Visa Status

 Keep your passport valid

-Your passport should be valid at least six months into the future.
-Passports can be renewed by your home country’s consulate or embassy.
+You will need your passport in order to gain entry to the US.
+Your passport should be valid for at least six months into the future.
+If you need to, your passport can be renewed by your home country’s consulate or embassy.

 Maintain full-time enrollment